frovedis/frovedis/doc/tutorial_python/tutorial_python.md

     fdf1.sort("Age",ascending=False).show()

-Since `ascending=False`, the it is sorted in descending order of Age.
+Since `ascending=False`, it is sorted in descending order of Age.
 Output should be like:

     Age     Country Ename